OlegPoljakov/NPP-TELDA-TEST-TASK/README.md

 5) Update region by id
 http://localhost:8889/region/update/{id}

 My remarks: Lack of tests and no container.
+I'm going to make it a little bit later, at least for experience purpose.